 Do you feel captions and subtitles in YouTube videos are one and the same?
 Well, they’re not.
 Although similar, there is a difference between closed captions and subtitles.
 YouTube has expanded its reach exponentially, and as a creator, you might need to cater to the different needs of your global audience.
-This article will help you learn what closed captioning is and enable you to select the best option for your videos.
+This article will help you settle the closed captioning vs subtitles debate.

 What Is Closed Captioning?

-Let’s first understand what a caption is in YouTube videos.
+Let’s first understand what a caption is in YouTube videos before learning the difference between subtitles and captions.
 Captions are words that appear in the lower center part of YouTube videos.
 It transcribes what people are saying in the video.

 It helps viewers better understand the video’s context, even if they need to watch on mute or have difficulty understanding what the viewer is saying.